NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

   - All located within the geographic area of the AWS region (sub-regions effectively)
   - Have redundant power, networking and connectivity for disaster recovery / high availability purposes.
 - Example - US has 6 regions, each with at least 3 availability zones
 - **Availability:** The extent to which an application is fulfilling its intended purpose.
-Applications that are highly-available are built in a manner where a single failure won’t lessen its ability to be fully operational.
+Applications that are highly-available are built in a manner where a single failure won't lessen its ability to be fully operational.

 ### Region and Availability Zone Naming